Blog

 • Legacy Methods – Barcodes, QR Codes, and RFID:

 In the past, asset tagging meant barcodes or engraved IDs with manual scans.
 Barcodes and QR codes sped up inventory but still required line-of-sight and manual effort.
-The next leap, RFID tool tracking, enabled wireless, contactless scanning, while NFC asset tracking allowed simple tap-to-log actions using readers or smartphones.
+The next leap, RFID tool tracking, enabled wireless, contactless scanning, while NFC asset tracking introduced tap-based interactions, allowing users to log, verify, or update asset data instantly using NFC readers or smartphones.

 • IoT Era – Active Smart Tags: